jagaapple/next-image-element/README.md

 A number specifying the maximum size of an image file in bytes.

-If the image is greater than the limit or `sizeLimit` option is specified `undefined`, `path` is actual URL.
+If the image is greater than the limit or `sizeLimit` option specified `undefined`, `path` will be an actual URL.
 In that case, [file-loader](https://github.com/webpack-contrib/file-loader) is used by default and all query parameters are passed to it.
 Using an alternative to file-loader is enabled via the `fallback` option.

-If the image is smaller than the limit, `path` is Base64 encoded URL.
+If the image is smaller than the limit, `path` will be a Base64 encoded URL.

 ```js
 // next.config.js